MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/use-onenote.md

  [Watch a short video (2:01) about OneNote integration](https://go.microsoft.com/fwlink/p/?linkid=837793)

- More information about setting up [!INCLUDE[pn_onenote](../includes/pn-onenote.md)] integration if you're a system administrator: [Set up OneNote integration in Dynamics 365](../admin/set-up-onenote-integration-in-dynamics-365.md)
+ More information about setting up [!INCLUDE[pn_onenote](../includes/pn-onenote.md)] integration if you're a system administrator: [Set up OneNote integration in Dynamics 365 for Customer Engagement](../admin/set-up-onenote-integration-in-dynamics-365.md)

 <a name="BKMK_UseOneNote"></a>
 > [!NOTE]